ashutosh20770909/Lamp_Stack/220241_solution.md

 ## Your first approach below (first.txt)

-Reasoning - %%% Type your approach here %%%
+Reasoning - %%% Type our approach here %%%

 ```
 %%% Replace this with the 1st challenge answer %%%